utep-cs-systems-courses/arch1-project2-FabianAC1/project/toy_test/README.md

 ## switch 3

-   This switch turns off all lights and sounds when pressed twice
+   This switch turns off all lights and sounds when pressed

 ## switch 4